 Prepare to enjoy a beautiful sunrise over the desert.
 Your table will await atop the dunes along with freshly made coffee and mint tea to start your day with the view of a lifetime.
 From here, depart for the Dades Valley known as the Grand Canyon of Morocco.
 En route you will go fossil hunting!
 Set out on an expedition of discovery as you search for fossils in areas rich in fish, crocodile and Spinosaurus bones and teeth!
 Time depending, you may also have the chance to visit an active mine and explore an open quarry or perhaps even a quick visit to the local marble plant.

-Continue to The Dades Gorges which provide some of the best seasonal bird watching sites in Morocco, with larks, sand grouse, buzzards, falcons, warblers and finches.
-Enjoy a short walk through the gorge taking in the incredible scenery.
+Continue to The Dades Gorges where you will enjoy a short walk through the gorge taking in the incredible scenery.

-This evening, dinner is included at your riad, Chez Pierre.
-With amazing views of the Dades Gorge and Michelin-level cuisine, Chez Pierre is a surefire hit among nature lovers and foodies alike.
+This evening dinner is included at your riad, Chez Pierre.
+With amazing views of the Dades Gorge and Michelin-level cuisine, Ches Pierre is a surefire hit among nature lovers and foodies alike.
 Built into the hillside, your hotel cascades down the gorge with rooms on the many levels decorated with local artefacts from the region.
 (B,D)

 Overnight Chez Pierre or similar

 Enjoy breakfast before leaving the Dades Valley today, set off on the fabled ‘Road of 1,000 Kasbahs’.
-The first stop is at Skoura Oasis (after approximately 1 hour), home to several privately owned kasbahs.
+The first stop is at Skoura Oasis, home to several privately owned kasbahs.
 Here visit the Kasbah Ameridhl, with its extravagant decorations and mud-brick fortifications.
-Continue on your journey to Ait Benhaddou (approximately 2 hours).
+Continue on your journey to Ait Benhaddou.
 Perched on a hilltop and almost unchanged since the 11th century, Ait Benhaddou is one of Morocco’s most iconic sites.
 Its grant kasbah is one of the most beautiful in Morocco and the fortified village is a fine example of clay architecture.
 If you think you recognise the place, you probably do, as the town has a long list of film and TV credits, including Lawrence of Arabia, Game of Thrones and Gladiator.
 Enjoy a walk through the winding streets of old town, making your way to the top of the hill, from where you can enjoy the views across the surrounding plains.
 (B,D)

 After breakfast today, meet your local guide and set off on a morning tour of the old medina, through the bustling souks that are the lifeblood flowing through the city.
 Explore tranquil courtyards filled with the scent of orange blossom, and the many salons and chambers that make up Bahia Palace.
 This splendid mansion was built in 1866 for a former slave who rose to power within the government.
 Visit Koutoubia, Bahia and Saadian tombs imposing palaces and relics of a different architectural and historical eras from Morocco’s imperial past.